Version control repository manager

 When I investigated support for environment markers that match Python implementations (refer to the link above) I decided that instead of writing a setup script full of nasty and fragile hacks I’d rather just drop official (tested) support for PyPy, as silly as the reason for it may be.

 The latest version of vcs-repo-mgr is available on PyPI and GitHub.
+The documentation is hosted on Read the Docs and includes a changelog.
 For bug reports please create an issue on GitHub.
 If you have questions, suggestions, etc. feel free to send me an e-mail at firstname.lastname@example.org.